Centre national d'Information pour Jeunes

 The Centre national d'Information pour Jeunes (CIJ) is the national youth information centre of Luxembourg.

-History and Mission
+History and mission

-The Centre national d'Information pour Jeunes is the national youth information centre and was created in 1987.
+The CIJ and was created in 1987.
 It was located in the Galerie Kons until the end of 2013, opposite the main railway station in Luxembourg.
 As of January 2014, the CIJ is located on 87, route de Thionville in 2611 Luxembourg, and is opened to young people, aged 12 to 30, Mondays to Fridays, from 12pm to 5pm.
 According to the Youth Information Charter, the information will always be provided anonymously, neutrally and free of charge.

 The mission of the CIJ is: